Dnjiru/Triangle-Tracker-Wk2IP/readme.md

 This application will use Java Script to analyse the input provided by the user and give an output.
 Being a web app, we shall use a HTML for mark up and CSS for styling. }
 ## Setup/Installation Requirements
-* This is a great place
-* to list setup instructions
-* in a simple
-* easy-to-understand
-* format
-{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-Do I need to install any dependencies?
-How should I set up my databases?
-Is there other code this app depends on?}
+{This is a Web Application developed on HTML, CSS and Java Script.
+All you need to run is a browser and internet.
+However, if you have the code locally, it can run on your computer browser.}
 ## Behavior Driven Development(BDD)
 {Before writing this code, I focused first on the behaviours that I would want to see in our final application.
 I considered what the program should do, thought through possible scenarios when the user would encounter when interacting with the application.
 I considered how the application will handle input of other characters instead of numbers (intergers) or no value at all.